-This recipe can be prepared with sweet potato, carrots, any kind of potato- reds, yukon golds, russets, etc. Actually, yukon golds make Fabulous chips, I just
+This recipe can be prepared with sweet potato, carrots, any kind of potato- reds, yukon golds, russets, etc. Actually, yukon golds make Fabulous chips, I just didn't happen to have any on hand when we made these.

 1 Large Russet Potato, Scrubbed